-Jordan Rau‘s stories have been published in The New York Times, Washington Post, Los Angeles Times, USA Today, Philadelphia Inquirer, Politico, and on npr.org and nbcnews.com, among other media outlets.
-He came to KHN when it was started in 2009 from the Los Angeles Times, where he covered California government and health care politics in Sacramento.
-He previously reported for Newsday in New York, the Concord Monitor in New Hampshire and two newspapers in Vermont.
+Jordan Rau’s stories have been published in The New York Times, Washington Post, Los Angeles Times, USA Today, Philadelphia Inquirer, Politico, and on npr.org and nbcnews.com, among other media outlets.
+He came to KHN when it was started in 2009.
+Previously, he worked for the Los Angeles Times, where he covered California government and health care politics in Sacramento.
+He also worked for Newsday in New York, the Concord Monitor in New Hampshire and two newspapers in Vermont.

 firstname.lastname@example.org | @JordanRau

 Sarah Varney reports on the implementation of the federal health law in the states and the effect of state budget woes on public programs, county governments and vulnerable populations including children and the elderly.
-Most recently, Sarah was the health reporter for KQED’s statewide news program The California Report.
 She began reporting for KQED in 2002 and covered a range of subjects: from the ethics, politics and science of stem cell research to the religious and legal challenges over gay marriage to a story that debunked “toxin-sucking” foot pads.
-Sarah reports regularly for NPR’s Morning Edition and All Things Considered and for KHN’s print partners, and, more recently, PBS NewsHour.
+Sarah reports regularly for NPR’s Morning Edition and All Things Considered for KHN’s print partners, and, more recently, PBS NewsHour.

 email@example.com | @SarahVarney

-Jenny Gold covers the health care industry, overhaul and disparities for radio and print.
-Her stories for KHN have aired on NPR and been printed in USA Today, the Washington Post, McClatchy and MSNBC.
+Jenny Gold covers the health care industry, the ACA and health care disparities for radio and print.
+Her stories for KHN have aired on NPR and been published by USA Today, the Washington Post and many other news organizations.
 She was previously a Kroc Fellow at NPR, where she covered health and business, and a broadcast associate at the CBS Evening News.
 She is a graduate of Brown University.

 firstname.lastname@example.org | @JennyAGold